 Could the Coronavirus Make China Stronger than Ever?
 10 Trends Indicate it Will

-The virus is hitting China’s economy hard, but this is likely to be only temporary.
-China’s immune system is fighting back — building hospitals in record time, completely locking down a city and most importantly the entire nation uniting as one voice of support and solidarity.
+The virus has hit China’s economy hard, but China’s immune system is fighting back.
+We saw hospitals being built in record time, the complete locking down of a city and most importantly the entire nation uniting as one voice of support and solidarity.

 Mario Cavolo called out the global response to the Coronavirus in his post “Something’s not right here folks” which originally went viral on LinkedIn and then subsequently all over Chinese social media.
 He compares the media response to Coronavirus with the H1N1 outbreak in the US, saying, “it’s not a conspiracy, it’s just a tragedy,” and “this vicious, political, xenophobic racist attacks and smearing of all things China needs to stop.”